MunishMummadi/gsoc/2025/kro/final-proposal-6.md

 While I am relatively new to large-scale open-source contributions, I have:

-* Made contributions to the Servo web rendering engine (Rust) and dora-rs during internships/projects, gaining experience with pull requests, code reviews, and collaborative workflows on GitHub.
+* Made contributions to the Servo web rendering engine (Rust) and dora-rs for fun and to learn rust, python gaining experience with pull requests, Git workflows(rebase, merge conflicts, branching etc) code reviews, and collaborative workflows on GitHub.
 * Followed open-source best practices (documentation, testing) in my personal projects hosted on GitHub.

 I am enthusiastic about deepening my involvement in the open-source community through GSoC and becoming an active contributor to Kro.